 All you want this email to do is to get them back on your site to purchase, so keep your content focused to that objective.

-Display the abandoned item clearly within the message.
+Clearly display the abandoned item within the message.
 Include an image, a product description and/or pricing details if appropriate and then add a clear link that takes recipients directly back to the cart.
 Do not pass go, do not collect £200, do not take them around the hedges – just take them swiftly to the point of purchase.

 Are incentives worth it?